aquasecurity/trivy/README.md

 ### Clear caches

 The `--clear-cache` option removes caches.
-This option is useful if the image which has the same tag is updated (such as when using `latest` tag).

 **The scan is not performed.**